-The Porsche Taycan has had a while to mature into the marketplace, in the process becoming, broadly speaking, the best EV on sale.
-It’s now available in three body styles: the original saloon, a high-riding quasi-offroading Cross Turismo and the new Sport Turismo estate.
+The Porsche Taycan has had a while to mature into the marketplace, in the process becoming one of the very best EVs on sale.
+It’s now available in three body styles: the original saloon, a high-riding quasi-offroading Cross Turismo and the Sport Turismo estate.
 And regardless of which style, it is a quite simply stunning car to drive, own and be seen in.

 Yes, it’s a heavy beast, and yes it will always lack the emotion of something with a combustion engine, but if the ultimate daily driver has morphed from an Audi RS6 or Mercedes-AMG E63 S into this, it’s a change of direction we can more than get behind.
 Like no other car of this size and shape, Porsche’s own Panamera included, the Taycan’s directness, feel and capability is unmatched – a not at all surprising example of Porsche hitting it out of the park on its first outing.